pkardas/notes/patterns/architecture.md

 For example: Service A creates a new Order with PENDING state and publishes an event that is consumed by another service B, service B responds with an event to service A. Service A accepts or rejects new Order.

+DON'T: Based on `Chapter 17: Microservices Architecture` @ `Fundamentals of Software Architecture`:

+> Don't do transactions in microservices - fix granularity instead.